sourcefuse/loopback4-microservice-catalog/services/notification-service/README.md

 }
 ```

-### Blacklisting Someone
+### Blacklisting Users

-Here is a sample implementation of how we can add blacklist someone.
+Here is a sample implementation of how we can blacklist a user(s).

 Create a new provider: